aqn036/first-stock-project/README.md

-Day 1 (8/19/2025): Stock Price Visualization
+## Day 1 (8/19/2025): Stock Price Visualization

-GOAL(S):
+**GOAL(S):**

-Create a stock price visualization tool that can be used with user-inputted ticker symbols and start/end dates for data analysis.
+- Create a stock price visualization tool that can be used with user-inputted ticker symbols and start/end dates for data analysis.
 The data will be visualized through data tables and graphs.

-COMPLETED TASK(S):
+**COMPLETED TASK(S):**

-Created a proper input system for the ticker symbol Created a proper input system for the start/end date Coded a solution for errors in the start/end date format Print two data tables for the first 10 days and last 10 days, which include columns for stock analysis Graph the closing price with an automatically adjusted scale depending on the date disparity FIXE(S) NEEDED / NEXT GOAL(S):
+- Created a proper input system for the ticker symbol
+- Created a proper input system for the start/end date
+- Coded a solution for errors in start/end date format
+- Print two data tables for the first 10 days and last 10 days, which include columns for stock analysis
+- Graph the closing price with an automatically adjusted scale depending on date disparity

+**FIXE(S) NEEDED / NEXT GOAL(S):**
-Dates outside the range of the start/end date cause the program to break Short date ranges (within 10 days) cause issues with the tables and graph
+- Dates outside the range of the start/end date cause the program to break
+- Short date ranges (within 10 days) cause issues with the tables and graph

-Day 2 (8/20/2025): Stock Price Visualization
+## Day 2 (8/20/2025): Stock Price Visualization

-GOAL(S):
+**GOAL(S):**

-Fix issues in the previous program, while adding new features such as error messages for invalid starting dates (holidays, weekends)
+- Fix issues in the previous program, while adding new features such as error messages for invalid starting dates (holidays, weekends)

-COMPLETED TASK(S):
+**COMPLETED TASK(S):**

-Import tools to check for holiday/weekend, and prevent starting dates from being a holiday/weekend Coded a solution for errors when the starting date and ending date are the same Coded a solution for non-alphabetical inputs for the ticker (excluding "." and "") Date ranges under 5 days and within 730 days from the current date will have an interval of 1 hour Row numbers in the table change depending on the date range Error message for empty data returns
+- Import tools to check for holiday/weekend, and prevent starting dates from being a holiday/weekend
+- Coded a solution for errors when the starting date and ending date are the same
+- Coded a solution for non-alphabetical inputs for the ticker (excluding "." and "")
+- Date ranges under 5 days and within 730 days from the current date will have an interval of 1 hour
+- Row numbers in the table change depending on the date range
+- Error message for empty data returns

-FIX(ES) NEEDED / NEXT GOAL(S):
+**FIX(ES) NEEDED / NEXT GOAL(S):**

-Create comparison options and multivariable graphs
+- Create comparison options and multivariable graphs
-End date holiday/weekend checks may be optimal for this program Date and time are creating issues within the graphs Data for date ranges less than 5 days and more than 730 days old from the current date is very lackluster
+- End date holiday/weekend checks may be optimal for this program
+- Date and time are creating issues within the graphs
+- Data for date ranges less than 5 days and more than 730 days old from the current date is very lackluster

-Day 3 (): Stock Price Visualization
+## Day 3 (): Stock Price Visualization

-GOAL(S):
-COMPLETED TASK(S):
+**GOAL(S):**
+-

+**COMPLETED TASK(S):**
+-

-FIX(ES) NEEDED / NEXT GOAL(S):
+**FIX(ES) NEEDED / NEXT GOAL(S):**
+-